 - Don’t place the plant the whole day in the southern window in the summer because the sun’s ray is intense.

 Give it some time with its favorable lightning, and it will surprise you by rising again.

 Prayer plants have droopy leaves under both extreme and low temperatures.

-In high temperatures, the plant loses water level quite fast and can kill its cells if it is left in that situation for more time.
+In high temperatures, the plant loses water level quickly and can kill its cells if left in that situation for more time.
 This results in wilted, dry, and yellow leaves.

 Similarly, under a low temperature, the cell in the plant becomes inactive, causing drooping and wilted leaves on the Prayer plant.

-Therefore, you have to protect the plant from both the harsh summer sun and the freezing frost of winter.
+Therefore, you must protect the plant from the harsh summer sun and the freezing frost of winter.

 Generally, Prayer plants enjoy warm temperatures between 65–85°F (18–30°C).

 - Avoid placing the plant near heaters and fans.
 They dry the air.